Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

-# FEW 2.5 - Working with Canvas
+# FEW 2.5 - Making an interactive view

 <!-- Put a link to the slides so that students can find them -->